 TIPS TO IMPROVE YOUR HIRING STRATEGY & TECHNIQUES

 1. Clearly Define Every Position and Its Responsibilities

-An important part of every recruitment strategy is to clearly define each position and the expectations of what it will entail.
-The more specific you are concerning the goals and objectives in the position description, the more targeted your applicants will be—and the more effective your talent screening efforts will be.
+An important part of every recruitment strategy is to clearly define each position and the expectations of the candidate.
+The more specific you are concerning the goals and objectives in the position description, the more targeted your applicants will be—and the more effective your talent screening efforts will be in turn.

 Determining the date by which a candidate needs to be onboarded helps you calculate the amount of time you have available and the resources that are necessary for recruiting, evaluating, and hiring the candidate.
-According to some reports, such as the 2017 Talent Acquisition Benchmarking Report from the Society for Human Resource Management (SHRM), the national average hiring process length in the U.S. is 36 days.
+According to the Society for Human Resource Management (SHRM), the national average time-to-hire for all industries in the U.S. is about 36 days.

 Once you have determined the time frame necessary to fill a position, make it part of your recruitment strategy.
 Hold firmly to that time frame as much as possible to ensure your hiring process stays on track and within budget.
 Use data from your past hiring experiences to help you determine how long it takes to bring someone onboard from start to finish so you can set even more accurate expectations in the future.

-According to BetterTeam.com, understanding the cost/benefit of every hire is one of the best employee recruitment strategies to use.
+According to BetterTeam.com, understanding the cost/benefit of every hire is one of the best employee recruitment strategies you can use.
 This recruiting and hiring strategy helps you ensure that your return on investment (ROI) for employing a particular candidate is greater than the cost of hiring them.
 Knowing whether a specific candidate will benefit your bottom line or negatively impact it (and you would be surprised how many times this is the case) can help you justify the cost of hiring them.